amaxwell01/dotfiles/readme.md

 * gcloud
 ```

-My basic setup is captured in `install-deps.sh` which adds homebrew, z, nvm, etc.
-I will be updating this to remove nave and install oh-my-zsh

 ## private config

 Toss it into a file called `.extra` which you do not commit to this repo and just keep in your `~/`